mokagio/mokacoding/metallo/src/posts/2018-09-11-action-focused-protocols-enhance-testability.md

 ---
 title: Action focused protocols enhance testability
-description: "Using protocols describing a single capability or action that can be performed enhance local reasoning and testability"
+description: "Using protocols describing a single capability or action that can be performed is a way to enhance local reasoning and facilitate testability"
 data: 2018-09-11
 tags:
   - Testing